 This program provides financing options for federally funded innovative research and development.
 Small enterprises that are eligible for this program collaborate with nonprofit research organizations during their initial and developmental phases.
 Determine whether the STTR program is appropriate for your company.

 As with many processes, paperwork, credit history, terms, and conditions are part of getting the desired results.
 Keep reading for more information about those SBA Loans.

 The borrower and the participating lender negotiate the particular terms of SBA loans within the SBA's guidelines.
 All SBA 7(a) loans must generally comply with the following rules.

 Get an SBA loan to allow your business to grow, today!

-The necessary paperwork must be gathered before you can submit your application.
+The necessary documentation must be gathered before you can submit your application.
 Work within SBA limits with your local lender to begin the process.
-Make sure you have everything the lender will require by using the checklist below.
+Make sure you have all the documentation that the lender will require by using the checklist below.
 Your lender will send your loan package to the SBA once it is complete:

 - Form for borrower data (SBA Form 1919).

 - Accounting records (SBA Filter 413, Personal Financial Statements, business financial statements, including annual revenue as well as profit and loss statements )

 - Affiliations and ownership (a list of names and addresses of any subsidiaries and affiliates.)